simonw/shot-scraper/docs/pdf.md

   Use -o to specify a filename:

       shot-scraper pdf https://datasette.io/ -o datasette.pdf

+  You can pass a path to a file instead of a URL:

+      shot-scraper pdf invoice.html -o invoice.pdf

 Options:
   -a, --auth FILENAME    Path to JSON authentication context file